-Current PRC laws and regulations place certain restrictions on foreign ownership of companies that engage in internet businesses, including the provision of online game and online advertising services.
+PRC laws and regulations place certain restrictions on foreign ownership of companies that engage in internet businesses, including the provision of online game and online advertising services.
 For example, foreign investors' equity interests in value-added telecommunication service providers, other than e-commerce service providers, may not exceed 50%.
-In addition, foreign investors are prohibited from investing in or operating entities engaged in, among others, internet cultural operating service, and online transmission of audio-visual programs service.
-We are a Cayman Islands exempted company and Giganology (Shenzhen) Co., Ltd., or Giganology Shenzhen and Xunlei Computer (Shenzhen) Co., Ltd., or Xunlei Computer, our PRC subsidiaries, are considered foreign-invested enterprises.
+In addition, foreign investors are prohibited from investing in or operating entities engaged in, among others, internet cultural operating service and online transmission of audio-visual programs service.
+We are a Cayman Islands exempted company and Giganology Shenzhen and Xunlei Computer, both being our PRC subsidiaries, are considered foreign-invested enterprises.
 Accordingly, neither of these two PRC subsidiaries is eligible to provide value-added telecommunication services and the aforementioned internet related services in China.
 As a result, we conduct our operations in China principally through contractual arrangements among Giganology Shenzhen and Shenzhen Xunlei and its shareholders.
-Shenzhen Xunlei or its subsidiaries hold the licenses and permits necessary to conduct our resource discovery network, online advertising, online games, cloud computing and related businesses in China, and Shenzhen Xunlei hold various operating subsidiaries that conduct a majority of our operations in China.
-Our contractual arrangements with Shenzhen Xunlei and its shareholders enable us to exercise effective control over Shenzhen Xunlei and its operating subsidiaries and hence treat them as our consolidated entities and consolidate their results.
+Shenzhen Xunlei or its subsidiaries hold the licenses and permits necessary to conduct our resource discovery network, online advertising, online games, cloud computing and related businesses in China, and Shenzhen Xunlei has established various operating subsidiaries that conduct a majority of our operations in China.
+Our contractual arrangements with Shenzhen Xunlei and its shareholders enable us to direct the activities that most significantly affect the economic performance of Shenzhen Xunlei and its operating subsidiaries and hence we consolidate their financial results in accordance with U.S. GAAP.
 For a detailed discussion of these contractual arrangements, see "Item 4.
 Information on the Company-C. Organizational Structure."